jrolls0/Chess_Engine/README.md

 # C++ Chess Engine

 ## Description
-Welcome to the C++ Chess Simulator repository!
+Welcome to the C++ Chess Engine repository!
 This program allows you to play chess against a computer AI opponent right in your terminal.
 Designed with simplicity and functionality in mind, this is a great tool for practicing chess or simply enjoying the game.
 The opponent AI has an Elo rating of around 400, making it a good starting point for beginners.

 ## Prerequisites
 A machine with C++ compiler (GCC is recommended)